arifperdana/arifperdana.github.io/_pages/publications.md

 Peer-reviewed Conferences/Workshops
 ----

+* Jutasompakorn, P., **Perdana, A**., Chung, S. (2022).
+Trust in Crowdlending: Do Lenders Value Profit, Safety or Platform Quality? _International Symposium on Accounting Information Systems_, Melbourne, Australia.

 * Lee, W. E., **Perdana, A.**, & Robb, A. (2019).
 From Enfant Terrible to Problem-Solver?
 Tracing the Competing Discourse to Explain Blockchain-Related Technologies’ Diffusion.
 In _11th Annual Pre-ICIS Workshop on Accounting Information Systems_, Munich, Germany.

 * **Perdana, A.**, Koh, S.K., & Lee, H.H.
 (2019).
 Equipping Accountancy Students with Data Analytics Competencies. _Conference on Teaching and Learning in Accounting (CTLA), American Accounting Association (AAA) Annual Meeting_, San Fransisco, United States of America.